dagster-io/dagster/MIGRATION.md

 in favor of `step_selection`, which additionally accepts the Dagster selection syntax, for example, `*solid_a+` represents `solid_a`, all of its upstream steps, its direct downstream steps.

+## Breaking Change: `date_partition_range`

+Starting in 0.10.0, Dagster uses the pendulum library to ensure that schedules and partitions behave correctly with respect to timezones.
+As part of thischange, the `delta` parameter to `date_partition_range` (which determined the time different between partitions and was a `datetime.timedelta`) has been replaced by a `delta_range` parameter (which must be a string that's a valid argument to the `pendulum.period` function (for example, `days`, `hours`, or `months`).

 ## Breaking Change: `PartitionSetDefinition.create_schedule_definition'

 When you create a schedule from a partition set using `PartitionSetDefinition.create_schedule_definition`,